NateDimick/funholidaysapi/README.md

 # Fun Holidays

-Over 5000 Holidays that you may or may not have heard of that happen annually - all convenianetly avaibale through this API.
+Over 5000 Holidays that you may or may not have heard of that happen annually - all conveniently available through this API.

 Ever wondered what obscure holidays were today?
 On your birthday?
 Or this month?
 Or how many pizza-related holidays there are?